 The grade "P" is used in Pass-Fail courses where the nature of the course does not lend itself to establishing a letter grade.
 Passing units apply toward graduation but do not affect the grade point average.

-The grade "WP" is used for courses from which the student withdrew before the published Last Day to Withdraw and whose academic work in the class performed to date is at a passing grade.
+The grade "W" (Withdrawal) is used for courses for which the student withdrew before the published Last Day to Withdraw.
 No credit is granted for the course and the grade is not considered in determining the grade point average.
-If a student withdraws after the Last Day to Withdraw a grade of "F" will be assigned.